By Robert Stanhope

 Photo by Robert Stanhope

-Location: Hardee Lakes County Park, Bowling Green, Florida
+Location: Hardee Lakes County Park, Bowling Green, Florida By Robert Stanhope

 Look at me, look at me, Who do you see?
 Who do you see?
 A youthful man or a wise gent, Both live in my bathroom mirror, Time would like to disagree, Time sees the future clearly, My hours and hours all spent, Minutes and seconds flurry, Time used to be consistent, Today the clock is warped, Hands wave for my attention, Time tick-tocks like a bomb, Will I defuse my demise Before ashes fall from clouds, Look at me, look at me, A memory, a memory.
 By Robert Stanhope